-In addition to completing the "Source Response" weekly, you will also complete two short papers, a midterm exam, and a final exam.
+In addition to your participation in the "Ask the Prof." conversations, you will also complete two short papers, a midterm exam, and a final exam.
 For your papers, you will compose clearly organized and argued responses to the broad questions below.
 A grading rubric is available on Brightspace.

 FIRST SHORT PAPER (3-4 pages).
-DUE: Wednesday, 10/28 by 5pm via Brightspace.
+DUE: September 25 before 5pm via Brightspace.